MostafaELite/ConstructionTools/README.md

 <tr>
   <td>Class and interaction diagrams</td>
-  <td>Create a Class Diagram for Fee Calculators , didn't have any tools to create interaction diagrams</td>
+  <td>Create a Class Diagram for Fee Calculators inside the Services solution , didn't have any tools to create interaction diagrams</td>
 </tr>

 </table>